Eschatologue/CM_wiki/docs/character-creation/race/human.md

 #### :fontawesome-solid-hand-sparkles: **Gallian Magic.**

-:   You know one cantrip of your choice from the Sorcerer spell list.
+- **One Cantrip**.
+You know one cantrip of your choice from the Sorcerer spell list.
 You can pick between Intelligence, Wisdom, or Charisma for its spellcasting abilities.

 ### London Lineage